 London startups are consistently ranked among the fastest-growing in Europe.
-As we highlighted in our regional articles throughout 2020—including Bristol, Manchester and Scotland—the UK is a varied and innovative ecosystem for tech startups and venture capital.
+As we highlighted in our regional articles throughout 2020—including Bristol, Manchester and Scotland—the UK is a varied and innovative ecosystem of startups, scaleups, and venture capital.
 But above all other cities, London leads with the highest number of active companies and attracts the most venture capital by a large margin.

 In 2020, the UK was home to 426 high-growth companies raising announced equity funding for the first time, down from 550 in 2019.
 This 23% decrease is consistent with our analysis throughout the year: investors preferred to focus on existing portfolio companies rather than seek out new investments, in a time of increased risk and uncertainty.
 But, while the number of first-time equity investments decreased from 2019, investors were still willing to take on new risk for the right venture.

-Of the 426 companies that raised first-time equity in 2020, 276 are in the Technology/IP-based business sector.
+Of the 426 small businesses that raised first-time equity in 2020, 276 were in the Technology and IP-based business sector.
 This sector covers a wide range of disruptive industries, from edtech and drones, to insurtech and clean energy.
-The tech sector fared better than the ecosystem as a whole, with 276 first-time deals in 2020, versus 311 in 2019, proving a gentler decrease of 12%.
+The tech sector fared better than the ecosystem as a whole in 2020, having secured 311 first-time deals in 2019, proving a gentler decrease of 12% last year.

-As shown above, when focussing on the number of deals secured by London tech companies specifically, there’s been little change compared to 2019.
-This suggests that tech companies headquartered in London—even at early stages—have weathered the pandemic better than those in other parts of the country and other sectors.
+As shown above, when focussing on the number of deals secured by London tech companies, there’s been little change compared to 2019.
+This suggests that tech businesses headquartered in London—even at early stages—have weathered the pandemic better than those in other parts of the country, and in other sectors.

-We’ve taken a closer look at the London-based tech startups that raised announced equity investments for the first time during 2020, building a snapshot of names worth watching in 2021.
+We’ve taken a closer look at the London-based tech startups that raised announced equity investments for the first time during 2020, generating a snapshot of names worth watching in 2021.
 Here’s our top 10 startups list.

 Top 10 London tech startups: by largest first-round fundraisings (2020)

 Funds raised in 2020: £21.2m

-H4 develops software that aims to improve the management and analysis of financial and legal documents.
-The platform digitizes documents and captures the data as it does so, storing it in a searchable digital library.
+H4 develops software to improve the management and analysis of financial and legal documents.
+The platform digitises documents and captures the data as it does so, storing it in a searchable digital library.